 Visit our move-in page for details on what you should (and should not!) bring with you when living on campus.

-If you are locked out of your room/apartment/house during normal business hours, you can contact your hall office or the Office of Housing and Residence Life in the Davis Community Center.
+If you are locked out of your room/apartment/house during normal business hours, you can contact your hall office or the Office of Residence Life and First Year Experience in the Davis Community Center.
 After business hours, please visit your hall office for assistance.
 During late night or weekend hours, call Public Safety.
 Note: Each student receives one free lockout per year.
 Residents are charged a $5.00 fine for each subsequent lockout.

 The Student Health Center is located at the corner of Sycamore and Glassell.
 After business hours, students may go to Sunrise Multispecialist Medical Center.
 Sunrise is a 24 hour urgent care clinic that does not require appointments.
 The Sunrise clinics accept many types of medical insurance, including Chapman's medical coverage.